openstack-archive/senlin/doc/source/user/policy_types/load_balancing.rst

 The Virtual IP (or "VIP" for short) refers to the IP address visible from the client side.
 It is the single IP address used by all clients to access the application or service running on the pool nodes.
-You have to specify a value for the ``vip.subnet`` property even though you don't have a preference about the actual VIP allocated.
-However, if you do have a preferred VIP address to use, you will need to provide both ``vip.subnet`` and ``vip.address`` values.
+You have to specify a value for either the ``vip.subnet`` or ``vip.network`` property even though you don't have a preference about the actual VIP allocated.
+However, if you do have a preferred VIP address to use, you will need to provide both a ``vip.subnet``/``vip.network`` and a ``vip.address`` value.
 The LBaaS service will check if both values are valid.

-Note that if you choose to omit the ``vip.address`` property, the LBaaS service will allocate an address for you from the provided subnet.
+Note that if you choose to omit the ``vip.address`` property, the LBaaS service will allocate an address for you from the either the provided subnet, or a subnet automatically chosen from the provided network.
 You will have to check the cluster's ``data`` property after the load-balancing policy has been successfully attached to your cluster.
 For example: